dotnet/csharpstandard/standard/standard-library.md

 as an escape sequence.
 It is used with C language formatting sequences, such as ‘\n’ (newline).
 In some languages, the escape character itself is required to be preceded by an escape character when used as a literal.
-Otherwise, the compiler interprets the character as an escape sequence.
+Otherwise, a compiler interprets the character as an escape sequence.
 This escape character is not required to be supported in all programming languages.</td>
 </tr>